-Conservation of América Tropical
+Conservation of América Tropical (1988–2012)

-In 1990, a team of conservators headed by Mexican conservator, Agustín Espinosa, examined and carried out preliminary conservation treatment of América Tropical.
+In 1990, a team headed by Mexican conservator, Agustín Espinosa, examined and carried out preliminary conservation treatment of América Tropical.
 This phase of conservation included plaster reattachment, filling of cracks and losses, cleaning, and removal of residual whitewash and tar.
-Plaster reattachment was of great concern, given the damage to the mural and the loss of plaster in the upper corners in the 1971 Sylmar earthquake.
+Plaster reattachment was of great concern, given the damage to the mural and the loss of plaster in the upper corners following the 1971 Sylmar earthquake.

 In preparation for construction of the protective canopy, further stabilization of the mural was undertaken by the GCI in 2002, and preparators from the J. Paul Getty Museum installed a rigid protection in front of the mural.

-Final phase conservation treatment was carried after installation of the protective canopy.
+Final phase conservation treatment was carried out after installation of the protective canopy.
 This included surface cleaning, injection grouting, loss compensation, removal of tar and residual tar staining, and minimal reintegration in areas of damage and conservation treatment.

-Due to the lack of color documentation of the mural from the time it was first painted, such reconstruction would be speculative and the physical evidence is incomplete.
+Due to the lack of color documentation of the mural from the time it was first painted, such reconstruction and repainting would be speculative and the physical evidence is incomplete.
 Most importantly, the hand of Siqueiros cannot be replicated, particularly in areas such as the central scene where both the face of the crucified figure and the eagle are nearly obliterated.

 Page updated: August 2019